jecki/DHParser/README.md

 will use `regex` instead of the built-in `re`-module for regular expressions. `regex` is faster and more powerful than `re`.

-In order to speed up DHParser even more, it is recommended that you run the `buildpackages.sh`-script (or `buildpackages.bat` on Windows-systems) after installation.
-This script compiles the `stringview.py`-module to C-Code with the cython Python to C compiler (https://cython.org).
-This requires that you have cython and a C-compiler installed on your system.
+In order to speed up DHParser even more, it can be compiled with the Python to C compiler [Cython](https://cython.org).
+First, you mustt install cython with the command:

+    pip install cython

+Once cython is installed, you can run the `dhparser_build_cython` script from the command line:

+    dhparser_build_cython

+Alternatively, if you have cloned DHParser from the git-Repository, you can run the `buildpackages.sh`-script (or `buildpackages.bat` on Windows-systems) after installation.

 Sources